jimkang/triple-a-titles/README.md

 Clone this repo.

-Then, create a `config.js` file in the project root that contains [Twitter API keys](https://apps.twitter.com/) and [Wordnik API key](http://developer.wordnik.com/).
+Then, create a `config.js` file in the project root that contains [Twitter API keys](https://apps.twitter.com/).
 Example:

     module.exports = {
       twitter: {